 Frustrated with the user-unfriendly “browser” application, I decided to try a few alternative browser—and at the end of this experiment, I was so angered by the horrifying, mind-defying user-hostility of the two alternatives that I actually considered throwing my phone at the wall and be done with it...

-1. Opera Mini (or was it Mobile?) lasted no more than five minutes: It had nothing (in particular no extension to the minimal settings of the default app) new to offer, but endlessly harassed the user with useless and annoying animation after useless and annoying animation.
+Opera Mini (or was it Mobile?) lasted no more than five minutes: It had nothing (in particular no extension to the minimal settings of the default app) new to offer, but endlessly harassed the user with useless and annoying animation after useless and annoying animation.
 (Unsurprisingly, a setting to disable the animations was not present...)

-2. Fennec (the Mozilla/Firefox counter-part) initially gave a far better impression, including having very extensive settings available under “about:config” (while Opera had only minimal alternatives under “opera:config”).
+Fennec (the Mozilla/Firefox counter-part) initially gave a far better impression, including having very extensive settings available under “about:config” (while Opera had only minimal alternatives under “opera:config”).
 Indeed, Fennec might yet be my ultimate choice, especially if the add-ons available prove able to compensate for some weaknesses.

-However, there were several major annoyances, including: The arrow keys rarely worked in various text-fields and they sometimes seemed to work (cursor was re-positioned) but did not (pressing any key afterwards restored the cursor to its original position); in effect, the only way to edit a field was to delete every single character and write something from scratch—and seeing that I was constantly using Google to find various work-arounds for Fennec annoyances, this soon became an evil circle of never-ending frustration.
+However, there were several major annoyances, including: The arrow keys rarely worked in various text-fields and they sometimes seemed to work (cursor was re-positioned) but did not (pressing any key afterwards restored the cursor to its original position); in effect, the only way to edit a field was to delete every single character and write something from scratch—and seeing that I was constantly using Google to find various work-arounds for Fennec annoyances, this soon became a vicious circle of never-ending frustration.
 A near unusable overview of the tabs available (with reservations for the existence of some unknown tricks; however, if such are present, major points must still be removed for a counter-intuitive interface).
 The address bar inexcusably did not show the address of the current page, but its title—something of no use and of great hindrance, and something entirely illogical for an address bar that violates almost twenty years of well-functioning convention.

 The latter is a good example of a problem with the mentality of both Opera and Firefox in their standard/desktop versions: They are hell-bent on making “improvements” that in reality make their products worse—and shove these down the throat of the user.
 (A remedy is either not present or requires research and unnecessary leg-work.)
 Opera’s idiotic alteration of the standard behavior of a number of keys to include the “fast forward” feature is another excellent example—the feature it self might or might not have brought benefit to the users, but the decision to alter the key-mappings made it highly user-unfriendly—and forcing users to alter each and every key-mapping by hand, instead of just toggling a singe checkbox, made it directly user-hostile.
 In fact, being exposed to this idiocy for the umpteenth time with a new user account (and therefore the need to make the corrections for the umpteenth time) was what made me finally abandon Opera.